iamsuryasonar/instagram_analytic/README.md

     - Download it.
 - Upload the JSON to this app and check your non-followers.

-## What does it do:

-This app filters out the users that you follow but they don't.
+## Features:

+- Followers
+- Followings
+- Users you don't follow
+- Users who don't follow you
+- Mutual followers